Tom Ford: Political views and activism

-Politics

-Ford is a Democrat.
-He opposed the United States' invasion of Iraq in 2003, stating that it made him feel "ashamed to be an American".
+Ford is a supporter of the Democratic Party.
+He opposed the 2003 invasion of Iraq, stating that it made him feel "ashamed to be an American".
 His comment drew public criticism within America.
-He hosted a fundraiser for Barack Obama.
-He voted for Hillary Clinton in the 2016 US general election.
+He hosted a fundraiser for Barack Obama in 2012 and voted for Hillary Clinton in 2016.

+Ford maintains a policy of refusing to dress politicians regardless of their party or views.
+He said of his decision, "I think that whoever is the President, or the First Lady, should be wearing clothes at a price point that are accessible to most Americans, and wearing clothes made in America.
+My clothes are made in Italy [and] they're very, very expensive.
+I don't think most women or men in our country can relate to that, and I think the First Lady or the President should represent all people."

 Ford has advocated for federal recognition of same-sex marriage in the United States.
 In a 2009 interview, he said he preferred the term "civil partnership" for both opposite-sex and same-sex partnerships, and to leave "marriage" to religion to decide.

-Ford maintains a policy of not dressing politicians regardless of party.

-I think that whoever is the President, or the First Lady, should be wearing clothes at a price point that are accessible to most Americans, and wearing clothes made in America.
-My clothes are made in Italy, they're very, very expensive.
-I don't think most women or men in our country can relate to that, and I think the First Lady or the President should represent all people.

 Ford considers "obsession with political correctness" as something which negatively impacts modern fashion designers.
-He has stated that "Cancel culture inhibits design because rather than feeling free, the tendency is to start locked into a set of rules.
+He said, "Cancel culture inhibits design because rather than feeling free, the tendency is to start locked into a set of rules.
 Everything is now considered appropriation.
 We used to be able to celebrate other cultures.
 Now you can't do that."